Cairnarvon/uptime/doc/index.rst

 determined on the various platform :mod:`uptime` supports, which may be of use to people implementing a similar library in other languages or something.

+Note that because boot time as a discrete point in time is poorly defined, platforms that are able to draw their information from multiple functions may provide slightly different numbers for each of them:

+    >>> import sys, uptime
+    >>> sys.platform
+    'linux2'
+    >>> uptime._uptime_linux() - uptime._uptime_posix()
+    11.416326000000481

+:func:`uptime.uptime` will always call candidate helpers in the same order, so calling it twice ten seconds apart will always yield results that differ by ten seconds.
+If you only call :func:`uptime.uptime` and :func:`uptime.boottime`, it is also always the case that subtracting the uptime as reported by :func:`uptime.uptime` from the current time yields the boot time as reported by :func:`uptime.boottime`.
+This is not guaranteed if you call any of the helper functions manually, because they may cache boot time if they come across it.

 boottime
 ^^^^^^^^